This spot has been added by

 A school of redtoothed triggerfish above the reef edge.

-Wakatobi Resort’s house reef comprises several different habitat types, including sandy areas, seagrass meadows, and a mixture of corals and seagrasses.
+Wakatobi Resort’s house reef is made up of several different habitat types, including sandy areas, seagrass meadows, and a mixture of corals and seagrasses.
 A large patch of shallow-water corals is found on the north of the area (see map above).
-Each of these environments allows for observing different species.
+Each of these environments gives you the opportunity for observing different species.

 Cuttlefish at Wakatobi Resort